utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

     (Named the input as "input.csv".)

  (Why need the adjustments?)

     The row accelaration data has large variation or deviation, so the NN can't read the meaning of the time series.
 Before training, emphasize the trend and make it easy to understand for the NN.

  (About the Machine Learning)

   Trained by the 80% of the input data as the teacher data (rest of the 20% are for the test), the simple neural network gives a prediction of stock direction (acceralation) inputted by 25 days' differences of current prices.

-  (★★Tuning and adjustment of ERROR_RANGE)
+  (★★ Tuning and adjustment of ERROR_RANGE)

   Set the ERROR_RANGE judging the correct answer or not for yourself.
   !
 This is up to the users and set the ERROR_RANGE one by one with try and error based on the interpretation of the prediction as the way section 3 shows.

    (Command)

  After adjusting accelaration (:Step 1~3) and setting of the error range, enter the command:

      A. -cd to the folder including (nn_stock.py, input.csv)
      B. python nn_stock.py
      C. adjusting ERROR_RANGE based on the interpretation of prediction as the way section 3 shows.

 ■ 3.
 Prediction and output interpretation
 ■ 4.
 AWS and iOS Application (OverView)